amld-vmware/AMLD_2020/README.md

 </br></br>

+### Requirements
+*  Google account
+*  Laptop with modern browser

+The notebook is precoded and It does not require programming knowledge.
+You will be encouraged to play around with some of the parameters, that are defined at the beginning of the code chunks.

 ### Notebook location
 This repo contains the materials and the data, needed during the workshop.
 [The notebook, related to the workshop can be accessed from here.](https://drive.google.com/open?id=1mKx2sAdSNuslQtUsRqREsWPiGuBODtEe)  Please save a copy to your personal Drive (Go to **File->Save a copy to Drive** while you are logged in with your Google account).